sunilchandra007/my-api-playground/README.md

 - Access
 - ID

+Claims
+- Audience
+- Issuer
+- Expiration
+- Subject

+Scope(Group of claims)

 Authentication Policy
 - Who you are?
-- ID Token
+- ID Token, Scope(OpenID)

 Authorisation Policy
 - What can you do?
-- Access Token, claims( Audience, Issuer, expiration, Subject), scope
+- Access Token, Claims( Audience, Issuer, expiration, Subject), Scope(Group of claims)